 Having twins or triplets may be a great thing for some couples.
 However, it should be explained that it does carry an increased risk of problems during a woman's pregnancy, such as high blood pressure and diabetes.
 There is also a higher risk of other complications such as a having a small baby or going into premature labour.

 Pregnancy in the Fallopian tube

 A pregnancy which develops in the Fallopian tube (an ectopic pregnancy) MAY be a little more likely in women who are undergoing treatment for infertility.
 This is especially if the cause of infertility is due to a problem with the Fallopian tubes.
-See separate leaflet called Ectopic Pregnancy for more details.
+See the separate leaflet called Ectopic Pregnancy.

 Going through investigations and treatment for infertility can be a very stressful thing and can put a strain on many relationships.
 It is important to discuss your feelings with your partner, doctor, nurse or counsellor.

 Over-stimulation of the ovaries

 There is a small risk that some of the medicines used to treat infertility, such as the gonadotrophin medicines, can over-stimulate the ovaries.
 This may lead to a condition known as ovarian hyperstimulation syndrome.
 In this condition, the ovaries can swell due to a number of cysts that develop on the ovaries.
 Symptoms can include tummy (abdominal) pain and swelling (distension), feeling sick (nausea) and being sick (vomiting).
 The condition can usually be treated easily and does not lead to any major problems.
 However, occasionally it can be more serious and can lead to liver, kidney and breathing problems or a blood clot in an artery or vein (a thrombosis).